skt-t1-byungi/inno-trans/README.md

 ```

 ### Pluralization
-You can choose a message that matches the quantity
+Choose a message that matches the quantity.

 ```json
 {
     "apples": "one apple|many apples"